-I, Parent/Guardian of (please print) , provide to my child's school and to the District permission to use my child's photographs, image, and/or recordings for the purposes mentioned above.
-I understand and agree that the District may use these photos and/or videotaped images in subsequent school years unless I revoke this authorization by notifying the school principal in writing.
-Further, I consent that such photographs, images, recordings are the property of the school for District use clear of any claim on my part.
-I therefore agree to allow my child to be photographed, audio/videotaped, or interviewed by the news media or other organization for school related stories or articles.
+I, Parent/Guardian of (please print) , provide to my child's school and to the District permission to use my child's photo recordings for the purposes mentioned above.
+I understand and ag , use these photos and/or videotaped images in subsequent school ye authorization by notifying the school principal in writing.
+Further, photographs, images, recordings are the property of the school for claim on my part.
+I therefore agree to allow my child to be photogr interviewed by the news media or other organization for school rela ated stories or articles.
+Parent/Guardian Signature: Parent/Guardian Name (please print): Date:

-Parent/Guardian Signature: